California Lemon Laws for Dogs

 If a dog is proven to be ill or to have hereditary defects, the buyer is entitled to one of three actions:

-If the dog is proven to be ill or to have hereditary defects, the buyer is entitled to a replacement plus reimbursement for veterinary expenses related to certifying the dog's illness, up to the price of the dog including sales tax.
+- Return the dog and receive a refund plus reimbursement for veterinary expenses related to certifying the dog's illness, up to the price of the dog including sales tax.

-The buyer may also choose a refund plus reimbursement for veterinary expenses related to certifying the dog's illness, up to the price of the dog.
+- Exchange the animal and receive reimbursement for veterinary expenses related to certifying the dog's illness, up to the price of the dog including sales tax.